Colin Kaepernick’s Collusion Grievance Resolved, Settlement Details Confidential

-Quarterback Colin Kaepernick has resolved his collusion grievances with the NFL, according to a joint statement from Kaepernick’s attorney, Mark Geragos and the NFL reps.
+Quarterback Colin Kaepernick has resolved his collusion grievances with the NFL, according to a joint statement from Kaepernick’s attorney, Mark Geragos, and the NFL reps.

 NBC Sports reports that a confidentiality agreement prevents either party from releasing settlement details between the former football player and the NFL, but both parties have struck a deal, and months of negotiations are now over.

-Geragos, who also represents NFL player Eric Reid of the Carolina Panthers says that the mediation is over since the suit was filed in 2017.
+Geragos, who also represents NFL player Eric Reid of the Carolina Panthers, says that the mediation is over since the suit was filed in 2017.

 “For the past several months, counsel for Mr. Kaepernick and Mr. Reid have engaged in an ongoing dialogue with representatives of the NFL.
 As a result of those discussions, the parties have decided to resolve the pending grievances.
 The resolution of this matter is subject to a confidentiality agreement so there will be no further comment by any party.”